JabRef/user-documentation/en/DOItoBibTeXHelp.md

 ---
 title: Fetching entries using the Digital Object Identifier (DOI)
+helpCategories: ["Fetching entries from the web", "... using publication identifiers"]
 ---

 # Fetching entries using the Digital Object Identifier (DOI)